wenlzhang/obsidian-task-chat/docs/dev/CHAT_MODE_PERSISTENCE_2025-10-17.md

 ```
 ┌─────────────────────────────────────────┐
 │ defaultChatMode: "simple"               │ ← User's default preference
-│ searchMode: "chat"                      │ ← Last used in current session
+│ currentChatMode: "chat"                 │ ← Last used in current session (in data.json)
 └─────────────────────────────────────────┘
 ```